CityDriver PS5 – Steering Through Chaos in This Realistic Driving Sandbox

 - Ten cars to use, each are unlocked at the beginning and have different specs and range from sports cars to transit vans.

-- Gameplay settings – automatic clutch, restart engine after stalling, engine start requires brake, engine start requires correct gear, gear lever requires brake, increase the field of view with speed, show points of interest, the icon above player vehicle, show Hud, speedometer visibility, mini-map, war ING element, task messages, static Crosshair, speed indicator, and pedals visibility.
+- Gameplay settings – automatic clutch, restart engine after stalling, engine start requires brake, engine start requires correct gear, gear lever requires brake, increase the field of view with speed, show points of interest, the icon above player vehicle, show Hud, speedometer visibility, mini-map, warming element, task messages, static Crosshair, speed indicator, and pedals visibility.

 - Invert axis and sensitivity sliders including dead zone tweaking.